leonardocs1/leonardocs1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Ponto Gestão e Inovação
+- 🔭 I’m currently working as a data and BI analyst at Ponto Gestão e Inovação.
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE, REACT
+- 🌱 I’m currently learning Java, Spring Framework and everything related to the Java universe.
 - 📫 How to reach me: @leonardocs1